-This half term we will be looking at being called, community and self-discipline.
+This half term we will be looking at Reconciliation and We are God's People.

-In English we will be developing our reading, writing, spellings and grammar skills through a range of fiction writing and non-fiction opportunities - The focus this term will be on descriptive setting, linked to the Romans and the eruption of Mount Vesuvius in Pompeii; preparing and delivering a Persuasive Speech and poetry writing.
+In English we will be developing our reading, writing, spellings and grammar skills through a range of fiction writing and non-fiction opportunities - The focus this half term will be fairy tale stories, biographies & instructions.
 Key speaking and listening skills will be extended through role plays and drama.

 Guided Reading sessions and reading across the curriculum will enable children to develop a love of reading.
 Please help your child by listening to them read for 10-20mins every night!
 Reading Records should be signed regularly and they will be collected every Thursday for a member of staff to sign.

-In Maths we will be looking at multiplying and dividing and fractions and decimals.
+In Maths we will be looking at properties of shapes, position and direction.
 Children will be challenged to apply the skills learnt to gain a deeper understanding of the application of mathematical concepts in the real world.

-Keep learning your times tables - You should know your 2s, 5s and 10s from Year 2, 3s, 4s and 8s from Year 3 and Year 4 will focus on the rest of the tables, up to the 12 Times Table.
+Keep learning your times tables - You should know all of your times tables, up to the 12 Times Table, multiplication and division facts.
 Year 4 will be completing a Times Tables Check at the end of Year 4.